How to Craft an Effective Subject Line for a Cold Email to a Recruiter

 3. What is the best subject line for a cold email?

 The perfect subject line for a cold email is personalized with as few words as possible.
 They must be either intriguing or benefit-based.
-Or, they can reference a selling point, like, “Hi [Name], can we talk about your latest campaign?”
-This invites the reader in and quickly conveys the Email’s purpose.
+Alternatively, they can also reference a selling point, such as, “Hi [Name], can we talk about your latest campaign?”
+This does invite the reader in and quickly conveys the Email’s purpose.

 4. What is the most effective email subject line?